ElbyFross/wpf-handler/README.md

 It has a lot of anavoidable expances that must be covered.
 You may find mor information by th efollowing [link](https://github.com/ElbyFross/wpf-handler/wiki/Support-of-the-initiative)

 ## How to support?
-### Set the Star
-The simplest action but still very helpful.
-Any your activity shows to possible sponsors that the project is relevant.

-### Make your contribution
-You can find an information about non financial contribution way by the following [link](https://github.com/ElbyFross/wpf-handler/wiki/Support-of-the-initiative#non-financial-contribution)

-### Donate
-Most of us has no a time to make a source contribution, but still have a few coins that could be helpful for development.

-You may consider to make your contribution via the [Patreon](https://www.patreon.com/podshyvalov).
+[Here](https://github.com/ElbyFross/wpf-handler/wiki/Support-of-the-initiative) you may find all possible information about ways to contribution.

+If you looking for way to provide a financial help to the Initiative then you may consider subscription at the [Patreon](https://www.patreon.com/podshyvalov).
 It will be really helpful.
 Thank you in advance!